jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

             self.assertEqual(a_list, [0, 1, 2, 3])

   the test passes.
-The name of the :ref:`method<what is a function?>` is sort_ and I gave it a list_ that is sorted
+The name of the :ref:`method<what is a method?>` is sort_ and I gave it a list_ that is sorted

 * I change the list_ to see what happens when it is NOT sorted